michidk/Unity-Script-Collection/README.md

-# Unity-Script-Collection
+# Unity Script Collection
-A collection of useful & **free** unity scripts / library's / plugins and extensions.
+A maintained collection of useful & **free** unity scripts / library's / plugins and extensions.

-If you have a resource which is not listed here, make a pull request or open an issue!
+If you want to suggest a link, then read the [Contribution Guidelines](CONTRIBUTING.md) first.
 Please report broken links, outdated assets and spelling mistakes.
 The links are in no particular order.